 Original works of contemporary art require a stamped export permission letter to leave the country.
 The artist or gallery will provide this documentation.
 Souvenirs and handicrafts require no export permission.

-Sharing your memories leads to positive change
+Sharing your memories leads to positive changes for Cuba

 Did you know that American visitors to Cuba have a significant impact on improving US-Cuba relations?